-Free continental US ground shipping on orders over $100 *including surfboards*
+Free continental US ground shipping on orders over $100 *excluding surfboards*

 Home / Blog / DFR Hits Stores this Week